nosas/blog/toonvision/multiclassification/article.md

 Neural networks are considered magical, mathematical black boxes.
 Convnets are quite the opposite.
-We can visualize convnet activations - intermediate layer outputs - as heatmaps and clearly visualize what a model sees in a sample.
+We can visualize convnet activations - intermediate layer outputs - as heatmaps and visualize what a model sees in a sample.
 These heatmaps are referred to as *class activation maps* (CAMs).

 ### Class activation heatmaps